RafaelChatz/Hotel-Reservation-Management-API/README.md

 - Customer email addresses have a maximum length of 254 characters, following RFC 5321.
 - Soft deleted hotels are not shown, but deleted reservations (`CANCELLED`) are shown.
 - The data_removed value in hotels cannot be changed with PUT and POST request.
+- Cancelled reservations remain available for reporting and historical purposes.